A Comprehensive Guide to Ordering Coffee in Buenos Aires

 Cortado: it’s a café “cut” with a little warm milk.
 It's the most commonly ordered style in Argentina. ¾ Espresso ¼ Milk.
 Again, you can adjust the size to chico or jarrito based on your liking.

-Café con crema: Resembles a cortado, but is set apart by including a dollop of cream instead of milk.
+Café con crema: similar to a cortado, but with cream instead of milk.
 Who needs dessert when you can have this?

 Café con leche: Another classic among the porteños.
 50-50 milk (with foam) to coffee proportions.
 Only after you’ve sat in a coffee shop and sipped on a café con leche can you truly say you’ve visited Argentina.
 It automatically comes in a double cup.